 How do we deal with disagreements?
 I have been thinking about this a lot in the context of recent political events that have polarised public opinion, including the Brexit referendum and the independence referenda in both Scotland and Catalonia.
 From a purely observational perspective it seems we more or less follow the same mechanisms when dealing with disagreement: we shout and fight, we get mad with others, we put forward our arguments and most of the time we pretend that we listen to someone else’s.
-Then we sulk and retreat, in some occasions for a few minutes and some other times forever.
-The matter that we disagree with seems to be put in the back of our heads, but is it really there?
+Then we sulk and retreat, sometimes for a few minutes, other times forever.
+The matter of disagreement eventually ends in the back of our heads, but is it really there?

 - Obedience / punishment orientation: when actions / decisions are dictated by the need to avoid punishment

 - Self-interest orientation: when actions are determined purely by a personal gain motivation

 - Interpersonal accord and conformity: when actions are determined by social customs / norms and the need to conform to social standards.

 - Authority and social-order maintaining orientation: when actions derive from a desire to conform to legality and to maintain order / status quo

 - Social contract orientation: when actions derive from a desire to achieve the greater good for the majority of people, understanding and respecting the opinions of others.

 - Universal ethical principles: when decisions are driven by abstract reasoning about what is just, rather than on norms and conventions.